mlutze/flixball/INNOVATIONS.md

 ## Regioned Random

 Flixball requires purely-generated pseudorandom numbers.
-In order for Flix to understand that the pseudorandom number generation is not (from the outside) effectful, we keep the `Random` object in a region.
+In order for Flix to understand that the seeded pseudorandom number generation is not (from the outside) effectful, we keep the `Random` object in a region.
 This idea was originally explored by [JonathanStarup](https://github.com/JonathanStarup/) and is currently incorporated into the Flixball codebase.